 In "The World (89 degrees)" the architect explored the multiple capabilities of new technologies and their impact on architectural design, producing an abstract composition—almost like a satellite view of the world.
 Using only sharp angles that give dynamism to the view, the plan is crossed by a wide curved horizon which in its movement embodies the constant change in contemporary lifestyles.

 Hadid also used this graphic research to rethink existing urban spaces, as in the case of "Grand Buildings Trafalgar Square."
 In this painting, in addition to inserting a public podium recognizing the tradition of public meetings in the square, Hadid introduced tall buildings with public terraces, whose height would correspond with various landmarks in the city.

 Entering into a public competition to design an urban development plan for what was at the time West Berlin, in "Victoria City Aerial" Hadid intervened with an urban context organized around programmatic corridors at different heights that would inject commerce and culture into the area.

-The Hafenstrasse development was designed by Hadid to fill intermediate spaces in a zone of traditional vertical housing in Hamburg.
+The Hafenstrasse development was designed by Hadid to fill intermediate spaces in a zone of traditional vertical housing in Hamburg, Germany.
 The graphic essays propose a succession of permeable constructions with terraces that connect to the river Elbe.

 In 1992 Zaha Hadid was called on to develop a collection of paintings and drawings for "The Great Utopia," an exhibition on Russian Constructivism at the Guggenheim Museum in New York.
 In response, Hadid realized an interpretation of Vladimir Tatlin's Monument to the Third International (1919-1920), in addition to experimenting with recreations of other Russian artists such as Kazimir Malevich.